 - Textbook and laptop required (PC or Mac).

-- Harker students entering grade 9: Algebra 2/Trigonometry needs to be completed in grade 8 to be eligible for AP Computer Science in grade 9.
+- Harker students entering grade 9: Honors Algebra 2/Trigonometry needs to be completed in grade 8 to be eligible for AP Computer Science in grade 9.

 - A full semester’s worth of material in 29 class days delivered over four weeks.